Allu Ramalingaiah

 Allu Ramalingaiah (1 October 1922 – 31 July 2004) was an Indian character actor, comedian, and producer known for his works in Telugu cinema.
 In 1990, he was honoured with the Padma Shri for his contribution to Indian cinema.
 In 1998, he received the Filmfare Lifetime Achievement Award - South, and the Raghupathi Venkaiah Award in 2001.
 Ramalingaiah appeared in over 1000 films in a variety of roles.
 The "Allu Ramalingaiah National Award" was instituted in his memory by the "Allu Ramalingaiah Academy of Arts".
 The award is presented every year to a Telugu film personality for lifetime achievement.

 He is the father in law of Telugu hero Chiranjeevi.
 Surekha Konidala is his daughter.
+Renowned Tollywood Producer Allu Aravind is his son.

 Early life

-Ramalingaiah was born on October 1, 1922, in Palakollu, Andhra Pradesh, India into a Telugu speaking family.
+Ramalingaiah was born on October 1, 1922, in Palakollu, Andhra Pradesh.